-At the Preliminary Meeting there are essentially two possible next steps to resolve the matter.
+At the Preliminary Meeting, there are two possible next steps to resolve the matter:

-a.
-Responsibility Hearing – respondent does not agree with one or more of the charges.
+- Responsibility Hearing – The respondent does not agree with one or more of the charges.

-b.
-Sanction Hearing – respondent accepts responsibility for the charges but does not agree with the recommended sanctions.
+- Sanction Hearing – The respondent accepts responsibility for the charges but does not agree with the recommended sanctions.

-In cases where a student has been charged with a violation of the Student Code of Conduct which would result in a Level III sanction that student has the right to be heard by a Hearing Panel.
-The Panel consists of three members, a faculty member, staff member and student member.
+In cases where a student has been charged with a violation of the Student Code ,which would result in a Level III sanction, that student has the right to be heard by a Hearing Panel.
+The Panel consists of three members, two faculty /staff members, and astudent member.
 A Hearing Panel is an impartial board of trained volunteers tasked with fact-finding and sanctioning, if required.
-The time and date of the hearing is determined by the availability of the panel members.
-Students will be required to make arrangements with professors for any class absences due to a scheduled hearing.
+The time and date of the hearing are determined by the availability of the panel members.
 A Responsibility Hearing includes a brief discussion of the incident and contested charges.
 A finding on each of the contested charges will be made based on a preponderance of the evidence.
-Should you be found responsible for one or more of the charges, the hearing panel will proceed with a sanctioning phase
+If there is a finding of responsibility for one or more of the charges, the hearing panel will proceed with a sanctioning phase.

 No less than one (1) business day before the hearing the parties shall:

-- Exchange of copies of all documents, reports, photographs and written testimony that the hearing panel will consider.
+- Receive copies of all documents, reports, photographs and written testimony that the hearing panel will consider.

 - Exchange witness lists.

-- Identify and present all requests for special accommodations or for preliminary rulings.
+- Identify and present all requests for special accommodations or preliminary rulings.

-The complainant and the respondent have 10 minutes to present oral testimony and to summarize arguments in their favor.
-Followed by questions from the Hearing Panel.
+The complainant and the respondent will each have 10 minutes to present oral testimony and to summarize arguments in their favor.
+This will be followed by questions from the Hearing Panel.

 When criminal charges are pending or may be filed in connection with the incident described in the Report of Violation, the respondent may have an attorney present to advise the respondent.
 The attorney shall not participate in the hearing.

-Parents may wait in the CS waiting room while the hearing is proceeding.
+Parents may wait in the Community Standards waiting room while the hearing is proceeding.